Who can participate?

 How often do the Cub Scouts meet?

-The Pack meets once a month, on the first Thursday.
-The Pack meets at Veterans Memorial Hall in Albany (1325 Portland Avenue) from 6:30 p.m. to 8:00 p.m.
-Our first pack meeting of the school year is in October.
+The Pack meets once a month, usually on the fourth Thursday of the month.
+The Pack meets at Veterans Memorial Hall in Albany (1325 Portland Avenue) from 6:30 p.m. to 7:30 p.m.
+Our first pack meeting of the school year is in September.

 In addition, individual dens will meet once or twice a month on a day and time to be selected by the den at the beginning of the year.